Ross, a white man, looks at the camera. He has short brown hair and beard, and is smiling. He's wearing a green t-shirt and glasses.

 I live in Ōamaru, North Otago.
 I am Pākēha and arrived in Aotearoa in 2009.
 My pronouns are he/him.

 I am an experienced counsellor and professional development facilitator.
 My background is in education, with over fifteen years of experience as a secondary school teacher, and as a senior education advisor for the Ministry of Education.
 I moved into mental health work in 2019 and retrained as a counsellor.
-I am a full member of the New Zealand Association of Counsellors (#99587) and a registered ACC sensitive claims provider.
+I am a full member of the New Zealand Association of Counsellors (#99587) and a registered ACC Sensitive Claims provider.
 I am accredited with Te Whatu Ora (Health New Zealand).
 I work full-time in private practice, and contract to the organisations listed below.

 I have appeared in numerous publications discussing mental health, education, and gender.

-Autumn 2025: I currently have no capacity for new clients
+Winter 2025: I currently have no capacity for new clients

 A photo of Ross at the summit of Mt Fyffe.
 He's wearing dark pants and t-shirt, and a red cap.
 He's smiling at the camera and trying not to show how tired he is!